intersystems-community/PythonGateway/README.md

 - If you want to use `JDBC` connection, install JayDeBeApi: `pip install JayDeBeApi`.
 On Linux you might need to install: `apt-get install python-apt` beforehand.
 - If you get errors similar to `undefined symbol: _Py_TrueStruct` in `isc.py.ens.Operation`operation set setting `PythonLib` to `libpython3.6m.so` or even to a full path of the shared library.
 - In test Business Process `isc.py.test.Process` edit annotation for `ODBC` or `JDBC` calls, specifying correct connection string.
-- In production, `isc.py.test.Process` host set `ConnectionType` setting to a preferred connection type (defaults to `RAW`, change only if you need to test xDBC connectivity).
+- In production, for the sample business process `isc.py.test.Process` set `ConnectionType` setting to a preferred connection type (defaults to RAW, change only if you need to test xDBC connectivity).

 # Unit tests